WHALE SHARK TOUR

 Q. Do We Always See Whale Sharks?

-A. Whale Sharks are living at the open sea, so sometimes it is a bit of a search but that is all in the fun!
-We can not guarantee you will see them but in more than 90% of the tours we take out, you will see them and swim with them.
+A. Whale Sharks are living in the open sea, so sometimes it is a bit of a search but that is all in the fun!
+We cannot guarantee you will see them but in more than 90% of the tours we take out, you will see them and swim with them.

 A. No in comparison with other Whale Shark encounters in the world, we do not feed them.
-They feed themselves with plankton and fish eggs, they float on the surface and that is why the whale sharks are at the surface as well, scooping up the foot and filtering it in their wide mouth.
+They feed themselves with plankton and fish eggs, they float on the surface and that is why the Whale Sharks are at the surface as well, scooping up the food and filtering it in their wide mouths.